mrsabath/kagenti-operator/kagenti-operator/docs/operator.md

 ## Goals

-* Automate the creation and management of Kubernetes Deployments and Services based on `Agent` CR specifications for AI agents.
+* Automate the creation and management of Kubernetes Deployments and Services based on `Agent` CR specifications for AI agents
-* Provide a declarative way to define and manage AI agents.
+* Support deployment of AI Agents from existing container images or from source code in Github
 * Automate the container image building and publishing process for AI agents triggered by `AgentBuild` CRs.
 * Integrate with Tekton Pipelines for the image building workflow, consisting of pull, build, and push tasks.
 * Securely manage GitHub repository access using a referenced Kubernetes Secret.
-* Lock down agent pods with read-only filesystem
+* Lock down agent pods with read-only filesystem with minimal priviledges
 * Support cluster-wide as well as namespaced scope deployment

 ## Deployment Modes